U.S. Supreme Court won’t allow PA Republicans to delay redrawing of congressional voting map

-WASHINGTON — The path to a more Democratic-friendly congressional voting map in Pennsylvania has been cleared by United States Supreme Court Justice Samual Alito, according to Bloomburg.com.

-The new map for this year’s election will replace one tilted toward Republicans, Bloomburg reports.
+HARRISBURG, Pa. - Pennsylvania is one step closer to re-drawing its congressional district maps after the U.S. Supreme Court declined to intervene against an order issued by Pennsylvania's Supreme Court to create a new map.

-Alito left in force a Pennsylvania Supreme Court ruling requiring the Republican-controlled legislature to draw new lines by Feb.
-9 for approval by the Democratic governor, the Bloomburg report says.
+Supreme Court Justice Samuel Alito, who has the power to refer emergency appeals from Pennsylvania to the full Court, left in force a Pennsylvania Supreme Court ruling requiring the Republican-controlled legislature to draw new lines by Friday for approval by Gov. Tom Wolf.

 A new election map could give state Democrats a boost as they attempt to take control of the U.S. House in the November election.
 Republicans hold 13 of the 18 Pennsylvania seats after taking 54.1 percent of the vote in 2016.